Rooben-s/Random_quote_generator-techdegree/README.md

 # Project Overview :

 # A Random quote generator
 Create an app that displays random famous quotes each time a button is clicked.
-You will select your own quotes from famous historical figures, artists, scientists, celebrities, etc.
+Select your own quotes from famous historical figures, artists, scientists, celebrities, etc.

 Use knowledge of basic JavaScript syntax, variables, loops, conditionals and object literals to: